Asset & Property Management

 Daily commitment to excellence in property management means daily stewardship of much-needed housing located throughout Louisville and in New Albany, Indiana.

-New Directions is committed to neighborhood capacity building, family self sufficiency and regional community development.
-Its locally recruited board of directors presents diversity in experience and background to ensure long term facility and financial viability as relates to 14 housing entities that together provide 919 affordable rental units now sheltering 1800 residents.
+New Directions is committed to neighborhood capacity building, family self-sufficiency and regional community development.
+Its locally recruited board of directors presents diversity in experience and background to ensure long term facility and financial viability as relates to 20 housing entities that together provide over 1,000 affordable rental units which shelter more than 2,000 residents.

 Benefits to residents living in New Directions properties include affordability provided through embedded rental subsidies or below-market rental structures and proximity to public transportation, retail services and educational opportunities.